 \subsection{Discussion}

 As mentioned before, it is worth noticing that the technique employed in proving the bounds in expectation of the previous subsection yield bounds with high probability at almost no extra cost.
-More precisely, our proofs do not employ the usual techniques to bound the suprema of empirical process.

-While the original motivation for aggregation, as put forward by \citet{Nem00} is to aggregate estimators constructed from a hold-out sample, mainly to obtain adaptive estimators \citep[see][]{Yan04, Lec07b, RigTsy07}, it is now standard to present results in the \emph{pure aggregation} framework where the goal is to aggregate deterministic functions as in \citet{Tsy03} and the section above.
-Maximum likelihood aggregation can yield adaptive estimators in nonparametric estimation by aggregating projection estimators constructed from a preliminary sample.
-In addition, the new results of Theorem~\ref{TH:cvxagP} potentially yield much stronger results than usual adaptation results that are in expectation.
-Also, such results can be applied not only to regression but also to binary classification as detailed in Section~\ref{sec:examples}.

-We finally mention the question of \emph{persistence} posed by \citet{GreRit04} and further studied by~\citet{Gre06} and~\citet{BarMenNee09}.
-In these papers, the goal is to find performance bounds that explicitly depend on $n$, $M$ and the radius $R$ of the $\ell_1$ ball $\Lambda_1(R)$.
-More precisely, allowing $M$ and $R$ to depend on $n$, persistence asks the question of which regime gives remainder terms that converge to $0$.
-While we do not pursue directly this question, we obtain such bounds for deterministic design and show that the constrained maximum likelihood estimator on a closed convex subset of the $\ell_1$ ball is persistent as long as $R=R(n)=o\left(\sqrt{n/\log(M)}\right)\,.$ The original result of~\citet{GreRit04} in this sense allows only $R=o\left([n/\log(M)]^{1/4}\right)$ but when the design is random with unknown distribution.
-The use of deterministic design in the present paper, makes the prediction task much easier.
-Indeed, a significant amount of work to prove persistence has been made toward describing general conditions on the distribution of the design to ensure persistence at a rate $R=o\left(\sqrt{n/\log(M)}\right)$, as in~\citet{Gre06} and~\citet{BarMenNee09}.
+We finally mention the question of \textit{persistence} posed by Greenshtein and Ritov (\citeyear{GreRit04}) and further studied by \citet{Gre06} and \citet{BarMenNee09}.
+In these papers, the goal is to find performance bounds that explicitly depend on $n$, $M$ and the radius $R$ of the~$\ell_1$ ball $R\Lambda_1$ when the functions of the dictionary are scaled to have unit norm.
+Clearly, this is essentially the same problem as ours if we choose the dictionary to be $\{0, Rh_1, \ldots, Rh_M, -Rh_1, \ldots, -Rh_M\}$.
+More precisely, allowing~$M$ and $R$ to depend on $n$, persistence asks the question of which regime gives remainder terms that converge to $0$.
+While we do not pursue directly this question, we can obtain such bounds for deterministic design and show that the constrained maximum likelihood estimator on a closed convex subset of the $\ell_1$ ball is persistent as long as $R=R(n)=o(\sqrt{n/\log(M)})$.
+The original result of \citet{GreRit04} in this sense allows only $R=o([n/\log(M)]^{1/4})$ but when the design is random with unknown distribution.
+The use of deterministic design in the present paper makes the prediction task much easier.
+Indeed, a significant amount of work to prove persistence has been made toward describing general conditions on the distribution of the design to ensure persistence at a rate $R=o(\sqrt{n/\log(M)})$, as in \citet{Gre06} and \citet{BarMenNee09}.